 Data Collection Notes:

-Sample: 160,008 participants were selected via an "every nth" selection from listed sources of faculty members.
+Sample: 160,008 participants were selected via an "every nth" selection from listed sources of faculty members maintained by MDR.
 Certain disciplines were over-sampled in order to allow analysis of subgroups of particular importance, with care taken to ensure that the over-sampling did not disproportionately affect overall results.
-Out of the 160,008 survey invitations that were sent, 5,261 responses were received and tabulated.
+The data feature responses from 7,491 individual respondents representing 35 disciplines, or fields of study.

 Time Method: Cross-sectional